saikeshavramchinta-cmyk/SoC-2026-Midterm-Submission/Project_Codes/README.md

 We wait for a bullish crossover on the MACD to confirm that the broader momentum is actually turning upwards rather than just experiencing a temporary bounce.
 ## Confirming with (Volume Filter):
 We check if there is an expansion in trading volume coinciding with these signals.
 High volume confirms that buyers are stepping in heavily, giving us the green light to enter a trade with higher confidence.
+### I have also implemented the code for Win Rate in the signal_generator.py to determine how well our strategy performs for a given dataset.